wstalmans1/count_AU/README.md

-THIS IS MY MAIN LEARNING REF TO BUILD A SIMPLE DAPP
+THIS IS MY MAIN LEARNING REFERENCE TO BUILD A SIMPLE DAPP

 (see local dev environment which is synced to the repository here)